franktakes/gephi-tutorial/README.md

 _Figure: Buttons at the bottom of the Graph pane_

 Icon A resets the viewport such that the entire network is visible; buttons B-D reset certain visual properties.
 Label G through Q adjust various meaningful aspects of the labels, such as their size, font and color, as well as provide the opportunity to adjust properties and visibility of the edges.
+Note: sometimes, edges become hard to see as nodes are colored, which can sometimes be counteracted with button I.

 **Task 2.4**: Enable node labels, and play around with the various buttons A-P and observe what happens to the visualization.